Carlos-Alexandre-Kodubinski/terminal-password-manager/README.md

 ### exemple

-image you want your password from facebook. what you need to do is type:
+imagine that you want your facebook password. what you need to do is type:

     pwd-manager -p facebook
 and your password will be on the clipboard.